August 24, 2024

-Finding a great au pair takes patience, creativity and a lot of open communication.
-It’s a process – but in the end, it’s one of the most rewarding things you can do for your children and family.
+Finding the right au pair for your family takes patience, creativity, and open communication.
+It’s a process, but one that can be incredibly rewarding for your children and family.

 Q: Hi Chris!
 Can you tell us a little bit about yourself and your role at Cultural Care?

 A: Sure thing.
-I’m originally from Wisconsin, but have now lived in Boston for three years.
-I’ve been working at Cultural Care for roughly that same amount of time.
-I’ve been involved with a variety of projects and teams within Cultural Care, including our Program Education Team, Travel Team, and of course Placement!
+I’m originally from Wisconsin but now live in Boston.
+I’ve worked on several teams within Cultural Care, including the Program Education Team, Travel Team, and of course, Placement!

 Q: What is your best advice for a host family just beginning the matching process?

-A: My best advice is to be open to au pairs that may not check all of the boxes.
-Many families believe that what works for their friends or their neighbor will equal success for them as well.
-It might be true but it might not.
-Be open to au pairs of different ages, countries, and English levels.
-You might be surprised how much you connect with someone!
+A: My best advice is to be open to au pairs that may not check all the boxes.
+Many families think that what works for their friends or neighbors will work for them, but that’s not always the case.
+Be open to au pairs from different countries, ages, or English levels—you might be surprised by the connection you make.

-A: Au pairs want to know that they are going to treated as part of the family and not as an employee.
+A: Au pairs want to feel like they’ll be treated as part of the family, not just as employees.
 A great way to show that is through your pictures.
-Put some pictures up of your holiday traditions, family vacations, and other fun things you like to do together.
-Just as you are looking through an au pair’s photos, this is usually the first place they’ll look on your profile too.
+Include photos of family vacations, holiday traditions, and fun activities you enjoy together.
+Just as you’re looking through the au pair’s photos, they’ll be looking at yours too.

 Q: What are some of the biggest roadblocks host families run into when matching?